lammps/lammps/doc/src/Fortran.rst

 .. f:subroutine:: scatter_atoms(name, data)

-   This function calls :c:func:`lammps_scatter_atoms` to scatter the named atom-based entities in *data* to all processors.
+   This function calls :cpp:func:`lammps_scatter_atoms` to scatter the named atom-based entities in *data* to all processors.

    .. versionadded:: TBD